-The Mary Washington Hospital Structural Heart & Valve Clinic evaluates patients with aortic valve stenosis to determine the most appropriate treatment option for the patient.
-Aortic stenosis occurs when the aortic valve narrows and obstructs blood flow from leaving the heart into the aorta and the rest of the body.
-As the condition progresses, the heart weakens as it works harder to pump blood across the narrowed valve.
+The Structural Heart & Valve Clinic at Mary Washington Hospital focuses on assessing patients dealing with aortic valve stenosis.
+This condition arises when the aortic valve becomes narrower, causing a blockage in the blood flow from the heart to the rest of the body through the aorta.
+As the condition worsens, the heart becomes weaker due to the increased effort needed to pump blood across the narrowed valve.

 Mary Washington Hospital’s Structural Heart & Valve Clinic Team consists of specialists with various areas of expertise who review each patient’s tests and results to develop a customized treatment plan.